 Good Luck, Check out the directory of stores, directory of distributors, and the check stand program for ways to get your product moving the right direction today.

 Locating and Who Are Convenience Store Brokers and How They Can Start Selling Your Products

 Many of you might be wondering what the meaning and role of Convenience Store Brokers.
 These brokers have a wealth of knowledge and normally have the contacts that you so desperately need when starting out in order to get your product into retail outlets, stores, chains, and in front of the buyers, distributors, and wholesalers.
-You will need to be ready with a full sales presentation to sell the broker when you contact them.
+A unique company called the Checkstand Program www.checkstandprogram.com uses a broker/service model that you should take a look at.
+They guarantee to get your product into anywhere from 200-5,000 convenience stores instantly.
+Not to get off topic, but you will need to be ready with a full sales presentation to sell the broker when you contact them.
 You will also have to understand the business model of a broker.
 Gaining an understanding of what the broker faces and how you can assist them is vital as your role with the broker continues past the first conversation.

 When discussing the distribution channel some of the commonly used description terms are:

 A convenience store, corner store, or corner shop, is a small store that stocks a range of everyday items such as groceries, toiletries, alcoholic and soft drinks, tobacco products, and newspapers